 The issue was first uncovered by an Indiana confirmation at a Walmart in late May on rhododendrons from Parkhill Plants in Oklahoma, which sourced the plants from nurseries in Washington and British Colombia.
 Shipping records were provided to IL officials shortly thereafter.
 18 states in total received these plants.

-IDOA and USDA field staffs began visiting identified sites in late May inspecting the plants with a primary focus on rhododendron as the main suspected carrier of the disease, but also inspected other known host plants such as azalea, viburnum, and lilac.
+IDOA and USDA field staff began visiting identified sites in late May, inspecting the plants with a primary focus on rhododendron as the main suspected carrier of the disease, but also inspected other known host plants such as azalea, viburnum, and lilac.

-Symptomatic plants were sampled for diagnostic testing and placed on stop sale order pending diagnostic results or destroyed or relinquished to officials on site.
-Collected plants are being safeguarded by IDOA for later approved disposal.
+Symptomatic plants were sampled for diagnostic testing and placed on stop-sale order pending diagnostic results or destroyed or relinquished to officials on site.
+IDOA is safeguarding collected plants for later approved disposal.
 Though Sudden Oak Death affects oaks and other trees and plants, it poses no threats to humans, pets, livestock, or food sources.